cljs/api/docfiles/cljs.core/STARwarn-on-inferSTAR.md

 ---
 name: cljs.core/*warn-on-infer*
 see also:
+  - compiler-options/infer-externs
 ---

 ## Summary

-For interop purposes, this is used in conjunction with the compiler option `:infer-externs true` to emit a warning whenever a symbol is in danger of being renamed in advanced optimizations mode (i.e. compiler cannot infer an extern).
+For interop purposes, this is used in conjunction with the compiler option [doc:compiler-options/infer-externs] to emit a warning whenever a symbol is in danger of being renamed in advanced [doc:compiler-options/optimizations] (i.e. compiler cannot infer an extern).
 Defaults to false.
 When set to true, warnings are activated for the rest of the file thereafter.

 ```clj